disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

 ### Secondary Activity Tag Criteria

 **Section Name:** [Activity Tag 1 - And] or [Activity Tag 1 - Or]
-* **Note:** This section type is **not** required.
-Secondary activity tags must match up with an existing activity tag of the same number.
+* **Note:** Secondary activity tags must match up with an existing activity tag of the same number.
 Sub groups are automatically combined (group subs = True).

-**Description:** Each activity tag can have a secondary criteria specified.
+**Description:** Each activity tag can have **one** secondary criteria specified.
 The second criteria is denoted by appending " - And" or " - Or" to the parent section's name (Ex: "Activity Tag 1 - And").
 If And is used then the user must meet both criteria.
 If Or is used then the user must meet at least one of the criteria.

+**Required:** No

 | Key | Description | Values |
 | ----------- | ----------- | ----------- |